 Trees for Omaha is a partnership between Keep Omaha Beautiful, the City’s Parks & Recreation Department, and the Nebraska Forest Service.
 The program was developed in response to the invasive Emerald Ash Borer (EAB) beetle, which was officially discovered in Omaha in June 2016 and will decimate our community’s ash trees over the next seven to ten years (nearly 15% of the city’s trees).

 The goal is to plant several thousand native trees in Omaha parks and right-of way (ROW) spaces in order to counteract the negative impact of EAB and achieve all of the environmental, economic, social, and public health benefits associated with healthy and mature trees.
-The program will launch on Arbor Day 2018 (April 27th) at Pulaski Park in southeast Omaha.
+The program was officially launched on Arbor Day 2018 (April 27th) at Pulaski Park in southeast Omaha.
 Over the next two to three years, tree planting projects will rotate around the city to areas most in need.

 The program’s priority is to ensure that these trees reach full maturity and can be enjoyed by generations of Omaha residents.
 We are working with a diverse stock of native trees to improve the resilience of the city’s tree canopy and withstand future invasive pests.
 We are also employing innovative and research-based best practices in growing, planting, and maintaining the trees.
 This helps increase the growth and survival rate of trees planted in urban areas, thus allowing our community and local environment to reap all of the benefits of healthy, mature trees.

 SUPPORT OUR EFFORTS

 The program is being initially funded thanks to $400,000 of support from a private donor and a grant from the Nebraska Environmental Trust.